Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

-Firstly, we consider the case of $F(\phi)=\phi^{p}\xi^{q}$ with $q>0$.
-For convenience we let $q=1$.
-The most simplest one is the Yukawa coupling between the two scalar fields and the gravitino, i.e., $-\eta\phi\xi \bar{\Psi}_M [\Gamma^M,~\Gamma^N]\Psi_N$.
+First, we consider the case $F(\phi)=\phi^{p}\xi^{q}$ with $q>0$.
+For convenience, we let $q=1$.
+The simplest case is the Yukawa coupling between the two scalar fields and the gravitino, i.e., $-\eta\phi\xi \bar{\Psi}_M [\Gamma^M,~\Gamma^N]\Psi_N$.
 We also assume without loss of generality that the coupling constant $\eta$ is positive.
-The asymptotic behaviors of the potentials (\ref{Vforphi}) in this case are similar to those in the last subsection.
-As $z$ (or $y$)$\rightarrow\infty$, both the potentials $V^L$ and $V^R$ vanish and their values are opposite at $z=0$:
+The asymptotic behaviors of the potentials (\ref{Vforphi}) in this case are similar to those in the previous subsection.
+As $z$ (or $y$)$\rightarrow\infty$, both the potentials $V^L$ and $V^R$ vanish, and their values become opposite at $z=0$:

-which shows that there is a potential well around $z=0$ for $V^R$.
-Thus, it seems that the left-handed zero mode of the gravitino can not be localized on the brane, while the right-handed zero mode can be localized.
+which shows that a potential well exists around $z=0$ for $V^R$.
+Thus, it appears that the left-handed zero mode of the gravitino cannot be localized in the brane, whereas the right-handed zero mode can be localized.
 However, when substituting the solution of the right-handed zero mode

 into the normalization condition (\ref{normalizable condition}), we find the integral